Taylor Heinicke Player Prop Bets for NFL Week 14 | Washington vs. Dallas 12/12/2021

 Season Stats

-- He has added 289 rushing yards on 52 carries (plus one touchdown), averaging 24.1 yards per game.
+- He also adds 289 rushing yards (24.1 ypg) on 52 carries while scoring one touchdown on the ground.

 - The Football Team, who rank 22nd in the NFL in points scored, have dropped back to pass 53.0% of the time while opting for the ground attack 47.0% of the time.